How Can I Get a Social Security Card While Living Abroad?

 Even if you live abroad, Green Card holders must report worldwide income and remain compliant with U.S. tax law.
 Learn more about Green Card holders and foreign income taxes.

-“Accidental Americans” and US Citizens Born Abroad
+“Accidental Americans” and U.S. Citizens Born Abroad

-Never lived in the US but born to American parents?
+Never lived in the U.S. but born to American parents?
 You can still get an SSN from abroad.
-The embassy may request additional documentation since you have no US ties, so bring comprehensive proof of citizenship.
+The Embassy may request additional documentation since you have no U.S. ties, so bring comprehensive proof of citizenship.

 Required documents:

-• US passport or Consular Report of Birth Abroad (CRBA)
+• U.S. passport or Consular Report of Birth Abroad (CRBA)

 • Birth certificate (CRBA is preferred, or local birth certificate with English translation)

-• Completed SS-5-FS form
+• Completed Form SS-5-FS

 First-Time Applicants Age 12+